chrisgrieser/nvim-various-textobjs/README.md

 end, { desc = "Delete surrounding indentation" })
 ```

+### Other Ideas?
+If you have some other useful ideas, feel free to [share them in this repo's discussion page](https://github.com/chrisgrieser/nvim-various-textobjs/discussions).

 ## Limitations
 - This plugin uses pattern matching, so it can be inaccurate in some edge cases.
 - The value-textobj does not work with multi-line values.